How to Build a Garden Office: Planning, Design & Structural Considerations for Garden Offices

 ByOthers Studio designed this 30m² timber frame garden office, which sits atop a timber floor structure and ground screw foundations.
 The stylish project features a glass pivot door and Corten steel cladding for a unique finish, with sheepswool insulation to maintain a comfortable interior throughout the seasons.
 Photo: Lorenzo Zandri

-If you want something that’s perfectly tailored to your property and lifestyle, then consider going bespoke.
+If you want something that’s perfectly tailored to your property and lifestyle, then consider a bespoke.
 This will allow you to cherry-pick the garden office’s size, layout and how it will sit within the context of your home and garden.
 You’ll also have more freedom over everything from external cladding materials to doors, windows, insulation type, flooring and more.
 So, it could be ideal if you want a high-spec design, you’re working to specific planning constraints, or you have a complex, tight garden space you want to make the most of.

 You should also consider how the garden office will look in comparison to the style of your home.
 For instance, adding a new building that’s completely different to the style of your main build may look out of place and will create a disruption between the flow of your home and garden.
 Try and use a similar palette of materials or replicate a particular design feature to create continuity.